Hosted by site sponsor WebMate.

 The majority of day-to-day users who want a desktop Mac and who do not use high-end software would be best served by an iMac or Mac mini.

 In the US, for new Mac Pro, iMac, and Mac mini models, visit site sponsor Adorama.
-For used Macs, try Other World Computing and JemJem, which both offer a wide variety of options.
+For used Macs, try Other World Computing, which offers a wide variety of options.
 On the other hand, if you need to sell a Mac, A+ BBB-rated Cash for Your Mac will buy your older one with an instant quote and prompt payment.

 In the UK, site sponsor Hoxton Macs has a good selection of used and refurbished Macs with a one-year warranty and free next day delivery throughout the UK.
 Delivery across Europe also is available starting at just £9.99 for two-day delivery to France and Germany.